 Let the Pros Handle It

-Not everyone has the time or technical background to manage WordPress maintenance, and that’s okay.
-At Austin Web & Design, we offer two easy options for keeping your site in top shape:
+Not everyone has the time or technical experience to manage ongoing WordPress maintenance — and that’s okay.
+Austin Web & Design offers two convenient options:

-- Website Maintenance Plan – Ongoing updates, backups, monitoring, and security handled by our team.
+- Website Maintenance Plan – Hands-off protection with updates, backups, monitoring, and security handled by our team.

-- Hourly Support & Site Updates – Ideal for one-time fixes, redesigns, or custom feature requests.
+- Hourly Support & Site Updates – Ideal for one-time fixes, redesigns, or help when something breaks.

-Whether you prefer a one-time tune-up or a full maintenance plan, we’ll make sure your website stays secure, up-to-date, and performing at its best — so you can focus on running your business.
+Whether you need a quick tune-up or full website care, we’ll keep your site secure, up-to-date, and performing at its best — so you can focus on running your business.
+If your site needs a deeper refresh, our website design services can help modernize your layout, improve speed, and update outdated functionality.

 Need help maintaining your WordPress site?